In Philly, A Meeting Before Foreclosure

 SCHIMDT: But this spring, community organizers and city workers knocked on his door.
 Today, they are back to see whether he's been able to work with his lender to keep his house.

-Judge ANETTE RIZZO (City Hall, Philadelphia): We did anticipate that some of the outrage, though excellent, would reach people who really felt helpless, that they're really right at the end of the run.
+ANETTE RIZZO: We did anticipate that some of the outrage, though excellent, would reach people who really felt helpless, that they're really right at the end of the run.
 My hope is that that was a very small percentage, and that those who did have outreach at least had hope to come in and try to see what we can do to either how them retain their home or, as I always say, graceful exit.

-Dr. DENNIS CULHANE (Psychology, University of Pennsylvania): A lot of these loan services, especially those who were not from the area, may not appreciate that, indeed, keeping the families who were in these homes, keeping them in them may be as good a deal as they're going to get if they do go through with the foreclosure.
+DENNIS CULHANE: A lot of these loan services, especially those who were not from the area, may not appreciate that, indeed, keeping the families who were in these homes, keeping them in them may be as good a deal as they're going to get if they do go through with the foreclosure.

 SCHMIDT: Culhane says the new system will force lenders to consider that.